Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 That's because I used to be fun.

-So I don't feel like qualified anymore.
+And now I'm not, so I don't feel like qualified anymore.

 You're fun.